kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 The code also prints out a list of outliers (outliers.txt) so that you can assess whether you might want to change your azimuth mask.

+Files for both the raw RH estimates and the QC/RH corrected estimates are provided (file names come to the screen).